 Number one is a nocturnal panic attack.
-I will guide you through some steps that you can take to just help calm yourself down if you’re having a nocturnal panic attack.
+This will send your heart racing, and you’ll often be sweating and shaking and simply terrified.
+I will guide you through some steps that you can take to just help calm your anxiety down if you’re having a nocturnal panic attack.

 Number two is you could be experiencing a laryngeal spasm from heartburn which is a common anxiety symptom.
 I’ll just talk you through some steps about what you can do about that as well.